 Have you been struggling for far too long with an incomplete smile?
 This kind of loss can be devastating for not only your appearance, but your oral health, your ability to enjoy your favorite foods, and your overall sense of self-esteem.
-At White Clay Dental Associates, our team would like to introduce you to a state-of-the-art solution: dental implants.
-Implants succeed where more conventional tooth replacement services fall short because they replicate the entire natural structure of the original tooth, not just the white crown that sits on top of the gum tissue.
-To learn more or schedule a consultation with Dr. Bond and Dr. Ganfield, contact our Newark, DE location today.
+At White Clay Dental Associates, our team would like to introduce you to a state-of-the-art solution: dental implants in Newark, DE.
+Dental implants succeed where more conventional tooth replacement services fall short because they replicate the entire natural structure of the original tooth, not just the white crown that sits on top of the gum tissue.
+To learn more or schedule a consultation with Dr. Bond and Dr. Ganfield, we invite you to contact our team today!

 Tooth loss can occur across a wide spectrum, and our team will be happy to help you determine how to best rebuild your complete, confident smile with the support of modern dental implants and custom-made restorations.
 Take a look below to learn more:

-While implant-retained crowns can also be successfully used to restore several missing teeth throughout the mouth, our team may recommend an alternative if a multi-tooth gap needs to be filled in: an implant-retained dental bridge.
+While implant-supported crowns can also be successfully used to restore several missing teeth throughout the mouth, our team may recommend an alternative if a multi-tooth gap needs to be filled in: an implant-supported dental bridge.
 Two implants will be placed on either side of this gap to serve as “anchors” that hold the new restoration sturdily in place.
-As a result, the biting strength is restored and nearby healthy teeth are no longer able to drift out of their positions.
+As a result, the biting strength is restored, and nearby healthy teeth are no longer able to drift out of their positions.